 €40–70/night · Inside Kotor old town

 Family-run apartments in 400-year-old buildings inside the walls.
-Ask for the “Square of the Arms” side — fewer stairs, less echo from the late-night bars on the other side.
+Ask for the “Square of the Arms” side for fewer stairs and less echo from the late-night bars on the other side.
 Two bedrooms, kitchen, balcony over the cobblestones.

-We’d send you to dinner at Konoba Scala Santa down the lane — grilled fish, terraced view, kid-portion option if you ask.
+For dinner, Konoba Scala Santa down the lane: grilled fish, terraced view, kid-portion option if you ask.

 The trade-off: stairs (no elevators inside the walls) and noise.
 Pack noise-cancelling headphones for kids who go to bed at 9pm; the bars are open until midnight in summer.